Medical Physics with Distinction in Radiotherapy and Biomedical Optics

 The language of instruction is English.
 Applicants whose mother-tongue is not English must provide evidence of proficiency, usually an IELTS band 6.5 or equivalent TOEFL score.
 The institutional TOEFL code number for Medical Faculty Mannheim at Heidelberg University is 6446.
 Exemption from this requirement may be granted to those students who have completed their higher education in English (written proof required).

-The application period opens on December 1st and closes on April 15th every year.
-The course commences on September 1.
-To access the application form, please follow this link:
+The course commences on September 3rd.
+To access the application form, please follow this link: Application Form

 Please note the list of required documents on the last page of the application form.
 Kindly ensure that all required documents are verified copies.